evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 ## Performance

-The Hyundai Kona Long Range has a maximum power of 160KW (218hp).
-The total torque is 255nm.
+The Hyundai Kona Long Range has a maximum power of 160 KW (218 hp/215 bhp).
+The total torque is 255 nm (188 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,3 seconds.
 The top speed is 185 km/h.

 ## Battery, range, and charging